polterguy/magic/QA.md

 18. Go back to your _"Crypto"_ menu item, and verify you have two different keys in your _"Cryptographically signed invocations"_ now, and that you can filter on different keys, which should only show invocations from the key you have filtered on.
 19. Click _"Clear filter"_ and verify the total number of invocations are now 4 - Not more, not fewer.
 20. Delete one of your keys, and make sure you're left with only *one* key and *two* invocations afterwards.
 Also make sure you *cannot* filter according to the key you just deleted.
+21. Create a new server key, copy its content, and go to _"Endpoints"_ and show system endpoints.
+Filter for _"import"_ and paste in the public key and *remove* the _"domain"_ parts of the payload.
+Import the key, and verify it works.
+22. Go to the evaluator and evaluate the _"magic.crypto.http.eval"_ and verify that *it fails*.
+Go back to crypto and enable the key you just imported, set its domain to `localhost:55247` , execute the evaluator's Hyperlambda again, and verify *it works* now.

 ## SQL